MCausc78/stoat.py/docs/faq.rst

 General questions regarding library usage belong here.

-Why my :attr:`pyvolt.Server.members` is empty/does not match reality?
+Why my :attr:`stoat.Server.members` is empty/does not match reality?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You either disabled member cache, or did not setup chunking.
 See `this page <ext/chunking/index>` for how to do this.

-Why :attr:`pyvolt.Client.servers` is empty when I access it through :class:`~pyvolt.ReadyEvent`?
+Why :attr:`stoat.Client.servers` is empty when I access it through :class:`~stoat.ReadyEvent`?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Unlike discord.py, this library does not populate cache during dispatching an event.
-Consider using :attr:`pyvolt.ReadyEvent.servers` to retrieve servers in :class:`~pyvolt.ReadyEvent`.
+Consider using :attr:`stoat.ReadyEvent.servers` to retrieve servers in :class:`~stoat.ReadyEvent`.